 Urban Parks in Uptown Charlotte

 Whether you’re looking for an outdoor adventure or an escape from the hustle and bustle of the city, there’s a beautiful park beckoning you to come explore.
 Grab a picnic, your dog and a few friends and head to Uptown to discover the city’s quirky, quaint and expansive green spaces.
 Looking for a way to get around from one park to another?
-Hop on a Charlotte B-cycle bike (there’s a station in several of the parks) or curate your own group bike ride with Queen City Joyrides.
+Hop on a Charlotte Joy Rides bike (there’s a station in several of the parks) and set out on an adventure.

 Romare Bearden Park